A Working Interest Claim (WIC) is a claim submitted by industry to the AER for the proportionate

 suggested that applicants confirm with the AER Insolvency Team, Closure and Liability Branch

 eligible before proceeding.
 Please contact the AER Insolvency Team at 403-297-3113 or at

 The AER reviews WIC’s and first determines that the claims are eligible for a company that has been deemed

 a defaulting working interest participant in accordance with section 70 (2)(iii)(b)(iii) of the

 Step Three The AER then gives the WIC to the OWA to review for appropriate backup and to

 provide comment.
 The OWA requires backup documentation including a summary sheet of expenditures,

 invoices, daily reports and salvage credits before claims are reimbursed.
-GST is reimbursed and
+GST, administration, overhead expenses,

-administration, overhead expenses, surface lease payments, municipal taxes and legal expenses are
+surface lease payments, municipal taxes and legal expenses are not reimbursed.

 The summary sheet should include invoice date, vendor name, invoice number, invoice amount and the